graphql-go/compatibility-user-acceptance/README.md

 ## Use Cases

-- Cross validating of compatibility between implementation versions of UX metrics.
+- Cross validation of compatibility between implementations of the following UX metrics:
+  - GitHub Stars.
+  - GitHub Issues (Open/Closed).
+  - GitHub Issues (Open/Closed, comments that are related to the specification).
+  - GitHub Pull Requests (open/closed).
+  - GitHub Forks.

 ### Contribute Back